-The fluids division margins were 15.6% for the first quarter of 2011, consistent with 15.5% for the comparable prior period.
+The fluids division margins were 16.4% for the first half of 2011, consistent with 16.3% for the comparable prior period.
 Margins on fluid sales vary based on product mix and drilling formations.
-Deeper, non-conventional wells require more technologically advanced fluids that are typically higher priced, lower margined specialty products.
-Liquid drilling fluids (invert) have been developed to service deeper, high temperature and more environmentally sensitive drilling and are becoming more popular with customers and now makes up approximately 35% of first quarter fluid sales.
+Deeper, non-conventional wells require more technologically advanced fluids.
+Oil based drilling fluids, known as invert have been developed to service deeper, high temperature and more environmentally sensitive drilling and are becoming more popular with customers and now makes up approximately 32% of six month fluid sales.
 The Company continues to monitor product mix with a goal of increasing overall margins.
+The US operations fluid margins for the one month of operations were 24.1%.
+The US margins are traditionally higher and as sales increase in future periods, the fluids division expects to see an increasing effect to its overall margins.